jessieren/VirFinder/README.md

     ## (2.3) sort sequences by q-value in ascending order
     predResult[order(predResult$qvalue),]

-The package also has the reference sequence of crAssphage,
+The package also has the reference sequence of crAssphage for users to test,

     inFaFile <- system.file("data", "crAssphage.fasta", package="VirFinder")
     VF.pred(inFaFile)